 When her eyes opened, I feared for my life

+The first 6 months of motherhood.
 It’s no secret amongst my family, friends, and anyone following on my social media, that my daughter has severe FOMO, hitting her milestones like an over-achiever, and curious as hell.
 While I playfully boomeranged her frowning face or used the big mouth filter on snapchat to compliment her piercing scream, there was more to it than just your daily dose of birth control.

-To find the right words to convey my experience of the first six months of motherhood is something many likely share but never speak of.
+To find the right words to convey my experience of the first 6 months of motherhood is something many likely share but never speak of.
 The truth is, each milestone is met with a series of transitions that I felt I was completely unprepared for.
 There were moments when I questioned why I became a mom at all, times when the cries affected no one more than me, weeks of constantly checking if she was breathing, then wondering if I was doing enough or doing it right at all.

 Motherhood had heightened every possible insecurity.
 Those first few months I compared every baby to my own wondering if other moms faced the same struggles I had.
 Why wasn’t my baby sleeping?
 Should she be feeding throughout the night?
 How do I get her to not scream in the car?
 Can I have coffee?
 Is it the coffee?
 When did I become such an active feminist?